nhoudelot/demosdebs/dos/demos/1996/guggleme-by-doomsday/debian/guggleme-by-doomsday.6.md

 # DESCRIPTION
-Guggle me ! is a demonstration released by doomsday in 1996. guggleme-by-doomsday is the launcher that use Dosbox to run it.
+Guggle me ! is a demonstration released by doomsday in 1996. guggleme-by-doomsday is the launcher that use Dosbox-x to run it.
 Demo ranked 2nd at Skenery 1996

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information